CyVerse-learning-materials/atmosphere_guide/step3.rst

    You can only connect to an Atmosphere instance that has a desktop installed and has a running VNC server.
 Usually this information is in the image description.
-If you are unsure, or having difficulty in connecting to and instance you belive should have a desktop, contact Atmosphere support.
+If you are unsure, or having difficulty in connecting to and instance you believe should have a desktop, contact Atmosphere support.
    If you have not already done so, download `Real VNC Viewer <https://www.realvnc.com/download/viewer/>`_

 1. If necessary, login to `Atmosphere`_. and locate the instance you are